 Ann Bancroft, author, teacher, explorer of the Arctic and Antartic grew up as a child with a learning disability.
 She never let her supposed drawbacks stop her from living and exploring the world of ice.

 For me the greatest obstacles are never on the ice itself.
 That’s the area I excel in.
 That’s where my passion is.
 I think we all strive to push ourselves, to overcome our struggles.
 And when we do, we get to know ourselves better.

 Life is constantly throwing curve balls at us.
 Just when we think we have it all sorted out and neatly arranged in little boxes, everything changes.
 For some of us that understanding comes in really early, as children.
 This is especially true of differently-abled children and children diagnosed with rare disorders.
 It is as if life forces them to assess their situation early on and make decisions.

 Steven Claunch is one such young man.
 This aspiring basketball player has no fingers on his right hand.
 His right leg is shorter than his left.
 He has undergone three surgeries to bring both legs to the same plane.

 In his remarkable 4- minutes talk about overcoming obstacles in Ted Ed Lessons Steven acknowledges that everyone faces obstacles.
-He cites Jim Abbott, who despite having only one good arm became a pitcher for the new York Yankees.
-As a child Jim thought the other kids did not play with him because he had only one arm.
+He cites Jim Abbott, who despite having only one good arm became a pitcher for the New York Yankees.
+As a child, Jim thought the other kids did not play with him because he had only one arm.
 His father gently corrected him, saying that they didn’t play with him because he was a bad player.
 Practicing made Jim Abbott a winner.
-By working on his obstacle, he overcame it.
+By working on this obstacle, he overcame it.